vite-pwa/docs/assets-generator/cli.md

 From version `v0.1.0`, the `@vite-pwa/assets-generator` CLI will generate the favicon and apple touch icon links.

+If you're using any of the built-in presets from the CLI, the preset will be auto-detected.

-You will need to include the new `headLinkOptions` option in your configuration file to configure the new preset `2023` layout for your favicons and apple touch icon links:
+If you're using the configuration file, you will need to include the new `headLinkOptions` option in your configuration file to configure the new preset `2023` layout for your favicons and apple touch icon links:
 ```ts
 export interface HeadLinkOptions {
   /**